scienceofdlworkshop/scienceofdlworkshop.github.io/_pages/propsal.md

 of deep learning, through the lens of the scientific method.
 This approach uses carefully designed experiments in order to answer precise questions about how and why deep learning works.
-The scientific method has been used successfully in the past to validate or falsify hypotheses, (e.g., deep networks generalize because they cannot fit random labels (Zhang et al)[https://openreview.net/pdf?id=Sy8gdB9xx]), challenge common assumptions (e.g., deep networks are robust to imperceptible input perturbations [9]), or reveal empirical regularities (e.g., discovering scaling laws [7]).
+The scientific method has been used successfully in the past to validate or falsify hypotheses, (e.g., deep networks generalize because they cannot fit random labels [Zhang et al](https://openreview.net/pdf?id=Sy8gdB9xx), challenge common assumptions (e.g., deep networks are robust to imperceptible input perturbations [9]), or reveal empirical regularities (e.g., discovering scaling laws [7]).
 These well-known examples all crucially rely on controlled experiments, and constitute an important part of our current understanding of deep learning.\\